The Price of Copper Is Down. Buy Copper Stocks Now

 Without new discoveries, that deficit is expected to widen to 10 million tons in as many years.

-Copper speculators had grown more bullish than ever before.
+Copper speculators grew more bullish than ever before.
 When 2017 ended, the price of copper reached a three-year high of $3.38 per pound.

 We just witnessed the snapback.
 The price of copper fell 20% in the last 10 weeks.

-The bears will let go, and prices will snap back.
-And copper’s bullish fundamentals will add to the momentum, propelling copper prices higher.
+The bears will let go, prices will snap back and copper’s bullish fundamentals will add to the momentum, propelling copper prices higher.

-From the current price of $2.66, copper could rally by 50% in two years.
-Shoot — it could rally by 20% before this year is over!
+Copper could rally by 50% in two years.
+Shoot, it could rally by 20% before the end of the year!

 Now is a great time to put some money on the table.